 Drama and Film Cultures offers a rich synergy of disciplines, enriched by being located in London, a world-renowned centre for theatre and cinema.
 Kingston has a long history of associations with film.
 Pioneer scientist and photographer Eadweard Muybridge, sometimes described as the Father of Film, was born in Kingston, and one of the most significant pioneer British film studios of the silent era, constructed and managed by Cecil Hepworth, was located in nearby Walton on Thames.
 Building upon this rich history, today Kingston provides a great location for this course, with dedicated facilities, and close proximity to central London – giving easy access to the city’s world-class cinemas, theatres, museums, archives, galleries, and media and creative institutions such as the BFI Southbank, which are incorporated into our teaching and learning activities.
 These close connections to London’s creative industries are also utilised through creative associations with professional practitioners and alumni working in these contexts.

 In each year, Drama and Film Cultures students take four, year-long, 30 credit modules, two in each of the subject areas of drama and film.
 The Drama modules engage students in intellectually coherent, rigourous and practical exploration of the history, theory, criticism and practice of plays and playwrights, theatre-making and performance.
 The interweaving of intellectual study and creative practice, begins at Level 4 and continues through Levels 5 and 6.
 Students thus benefit from modules that ensure the continued development of both practical and academic skills, while providing valuable opportunities to pursue various specialisms led by staff with a reputation for excellence in research areas such as contemporary writing and political theatre, and professional practices like devising and acting.
 The Film Cultures modules explore film as part of a dynamic matrix of cultural influences, including fashion, design, dance, literature, the visual arts, photography, television, digital art and video games.
 Modules engage with film in settings and on platforms far beyond the traditional movie theatre, including music video, apps, animation, viral clips and advertising, exploring the relationship between film and closely-related cultural forms across history – from its origins in ‘pre-cinema’, to contemporary ‘post-cinema’.
 Drama modules are currently delivered within the Faculty of Arts and Social Sciences, and Film Cultures modules within Kingston School of Art.
-From September 2018 onwards, all drama and Film Cultures That modules will be delivered within Kingston School of Art.
+From September 2018 onwards, all drama and Film Cultures modules will be delivered within Kingston School of Art.